DrCuis/How-to-guides/300-Packaging/SamplePackage3.md

 ![Cuis Window](SamplePkg/IADict46.png)

-Note that when I Accept this method, I get repeated warnings about undefined methods and options to change the text to known methods.
+Note that when I Save this method, I get repeated warnings about undefined methods and options to change the text to known methods.

 I just pick the unknown selector at the top line of the menu (the original text), in each case, to confirm that this is the choice I want.

+These methods really _are_ undefined!  ;^)

 OK.
 Let's define all those methods.